Thanks to Clay Perkins and David Wargowski for their contributions to this timeline.

 0930 (0830 Hiroshima time): The Kure Navy Depot sends a message to Tokyo that a bomb has been dropped on Hiroshima.

-1055 (0955 Hiroshima time): The 12th Air Division intercepts a message to Tokyo reporting “a violent, large special-type bomb, giving the appearance of magnesium.”
+1055 (0955 Hiroshima time): The US intercepts a message from the Japanese 12th Air Division reporting “a violent, large special-type bomb, giving the appearance of magnesium.”

-1100 (1000 Hiroshima time): A message from Hiroshima to the Army Ministry references the new American bomb that the U.S. was working on and reports that “this must be it.”
+1100 (1000 Hiroshima time): A message from Hiroshima to the Army Ministry references information about a new American bomb and reports that “this must be it.”

-1500 (1400 Tokyo time): The Domei News Agency telegram in Tokyo reports an attack on Hiroshima, but not the magnitude.
+1500 (1400 Tokyo time): The Domei News Agency telegram in Tokyo reports an attack on Hiroshima, but not the magnitude of the destruction.

-Evening: A senior Japanese government administrator arrives in Hiroshima.
+Evening: A senior Japanese government administrator reports enormous destruction in Hiroshima.

 The uranium gun-type atomic bomb that was dropped on Hiroshima had an explosive blast equal to approximately 12-15,000 tons of TNT, incinerating five square miles of the city surrounding the Aioi Bridge.
 At the time of the bombing, Hiroshima was home to 280,000-290,000 civilians as well as 43,000 soldiers.
 About 80,000 were killed instantly or seriously wounded.
 Between 90,000 and 166,000 people are believed to have died from the bomb in the four-month period following the explosion.
 The U.S. Department of Energy has estimated that after five years there were perhaps 200,000 or more fatalities as a result of the bombing, while the city of Hiroshima has estimated that 237,000 people were killed directly or indirectly by the bomb's effects, including burns, radiation sickness, and cancer.
 Of the estimated 90,000 buildings, 62,000 were destroyed, including the elimination of all utilities and means of transportation.